JDub323/Johns_Cpp_Chess_AI/README.md

+# Data Structures Project Submission
-The two data structures concepts used:
+The two main data structures concepts used:
 - Hash table
 - Tree traversal

 The complexity comes from the underlying bit manipulations of bitboards for the program.
 I will start by explaining what a bitboard is, then go into the hash table "fancy magic bitboards" algorithm, then talk about the functions I made, and then finally go into what the output of `make tests` and `make demo` does.

-(Include links to Chess Programming Wiki below.)
+__THE ONLY FUNCTIONS IN THIS REPO WHICH I USE FOR THE MINI FINAL PROJECT ARE:
+        'miniproj_main.cpp'
+        'Utilities.cpp'
+        'Movement.cpp'__

+The rest are all skeletons of what was going to be a c++ chess engine.
+Do not be fooled by the "AI" in the title of this repo, there is no machine learning involved.

 For more information on bitboards, see: https://www.chessprogramming.org/Bitboards
 For more information on fancy magic bitboards, see: https://www.chessprogramming.org/Magic_Bitboards